arboriginal/SimpleCompass/.github/ISSUE_TEMPLATE/bug_report.md

 5. Try without your other plugins
 6. Re-add your plugins one by one and re-test each time to determine if there is an incompatibility
 7. If you didn't solved the problem, fill this report, and delete all lines above "Describe the bug".
-8. Choose a comprehensive title which shortly describe the problem
+8. Choose a comprehensive title which shortly describes the problem, prefixed by the exact version of the plugin, for example: « [1.0] ».
-9. Use [version] as prefix (replace "version" by your exact version number) for example: « [1.0] »
+9. Remove text after "Additional context" question

-You are allowed to skip some questions IF AND ONLY IF it's not applicable / relevant.
+You are allowed to skip some questions IF AND ONLY IF it's not applicable / relevant (and in this case, remove them, no need to let the default text!).
 BTW...
 English is not my mother language, so do not use sentences too complex for a non-native english.

 **Describe the bug**
 A clear and concise description of what the bug is.